Work, Employment and Labour Markets

 We are committed to theoretically informed empirical research that advance our understanding of the lived experiences of learning, enterprise, employment and labour market policies, along with a commitment to inform evidence based policy and public debate within a local, national and international context.

-The ESRC funded Centre on Skills, Knowledge and Organisational Performance (SKOPE) has become a major focus for our work in this field (in partnership with Oxford University), and has recently received new funding until 2013.
+The ESRC funded Centre on Skills, Knowledge and Organisational Performance (SKOPE) has become a major focus for our work in this field (in partnership with Oxford University).

 Building research capacity within this group is seen as bottom-up rather than top-down.
 A major emphasis is on supporting doctoral students and post-doctoral researchers through regular meetings and social events.
 We are interested in hearing from talented and highly motivated students and researchers who are interested in joining or working with members of Work, Employability and Labour Markets (WELM).